-RAPID: What Happens in the First 30 Days (and Why It Works)
+RAPID: What Happens in the First 30 Days

 Clients and partners we've worked with frequently recommend us to other businesses to leverage our trusted expertise in building innovative digital products.

-RAPID in Practice is built for leaders who need transformation to move now:
+RAPID in Practice is built for leaders who need transformation to move now.

-• COO, CIO/CTO, VP Engineering/Product, PMO/Transformation leaders
+COO, CIO/CTO, VP Engineering/Product, PMO, and transformation leaders.

-• Teams with too many initiatives and not enough throughput
+Teams with too many initiatives and not enough throughput.

-• Organizations stuck in approval loops, handoffs, or unclear ownership
+Organizations stuck in approval loops, handoffs, or unclear ownership.

-• Anyone asking: “Why isn’t this moving?”
+Anyone asking: “Why isn’t this moving?”

-The promise of the first 30 days
+The Promise of the First 30 Days

 You won’t leave with recommendations and a slide deck.
 You’ll leave with a working execution system: clarity on the current state, the primary constraint, a sequenced outcomes roadmap, and a weekly rhythm that makes decisions and progress visible.